OladokunLT/current-weather/README.md

-# Current weather \nCheck the current weather report of locations around the world
+# Current weather

+Check the current weather report of locations around the world